 Before approving a land development project regulated by legislation, the approval authority for the project requires an archaeological assessment of all lands that are part of the project.
 Assessments are required when the land is known to have an archaeological site on it, or has the potential to have archaeological resources.

 Archaeological assessments must be carried out by consultant archaeologists.
 We publish a list of all archaeologists licensed in Ontario.

 Areas of archaeological potential are areas of a property that could contain archaeological resources.

-See the ministry checklist (word - html) for determining archaeological potential.
+See the ministry checklist (PDF) for determining archaeological potential.
 We developed it for non-specialists, such as approval authorities and development proponents, to help them identify areas of archaeological potential on lands being developed.

 Housing subdivisions and other land development projects.
 The approval authority — under the Planning Act, usually the municipality where the new subdivision is located — will include the requirement for an archaeological assessment as one of the conditions for development approval to ensure that the development proponent meets their legal obligations under the Ontario Heritage Act.

 Public development projects such as power projects, highway or road construction, or sewer construction require an archaeological assessment under the Environmental Assessment Act directly or through a Class Environmental Assessment.
 In many cases, an environmental assessment determines the need for an archaeological assessment, and it is completed as part of the overall environmental assessment process.

 Renewable energy projects such as wind farms and solar farms may also require archaeological assessments in order to obtain a Renewable Energy Approval from the Ministry of the Environment.